Airborne forces: Soviet and Russian VDV

 The Soviet Union maintained the world's largest airborne force during the Cold War, consisting of seven airborne divisions and a training division.
 The VDV was subordinated directly to the Ministry of Defense of USSR, and was a 'prestige service' in the armed forces of the USSR and Russia to reflect its strategic purpose.
 Recruits received much more rigorous training and better equipment than ordinary Soviet units.
 Unlike most airborne forces, which are a light infantry force, VDV has evolved into a fully mechanized parachute-deployed force thanks to its use of BMD-series light IFVs, BTR-D armoured carriers, 2S9 Nona self-propelled 120 mm gun-howitzer-mortars and 2S25 Sprut-SD 125 mm tank destroyers.

 The VDV have participated in virtually all Soviet and Russian conflicts since the Second World War, including the Soviet–Afghan War.
 As an elite force, the VDV developed two distinctive items of clothing: the telnyashka, or striped shirt, and the famous blue beret.
 Airborne assault (десантно-штурмовые войска or DShV) units wore similar striped shirts (as did the naval infantry) but used helicopters, rather than the Military Transport Aviation's An-12s, An-22s, and Il-76s, which carried the airborne troops and their equipment.

+Russian Airborne Troops

+The Russian Airborne Forces (VDV) have played a major role throughout the Russia–Ukraine war.
+Before 2022, they were considered some of Russia's most elite troops, trained for airborne assaults, rapid deployment, and high-intensity combat.
+During the war, however, they suffered very heavy losses and gradually shifted from elite paratrooper operations into more conventional infantry roles.

+Some of the best-known VDV operations were during the opening invasion in February 2022: